aeslaughter/moose/docs/content/utilities/moosedown/core.md

 [unordered-basic-example].
 As with any block item, a list must be proceeded and followed by an empty line.
 However, lists have additional behavior that allow for nested content to be included.

-- An empty line will not stop the list if the following line begins with another list marker (i.e., `-`), in this case the list continues.
+1. An empty line will not stop the list if the following line begins with another list marker (i.e., `-`), in this case the list continues.

-- An empty line followed by a non-list marker---everything except a hyphen---will stop the list.

-A list will continue to add items until a line (at the current indent level for nested items) starts with any character except the dash (`-`).
+1. An empty line followed by a non-list marker---everything except a hyphen---will stop the list.
+Otherwise, a list will stop if +two+ empty lines are encountered, otherwise it will continue to add items to the current list.

+List items may contain lists, code, or any other markdown content and the item content may span many lines.
+The continuation is specified by indenting the content to be included within the item by two spaces, as shown in [unordered-nested-example].

 !devel! example caption=Unordered list basic syntax. id=unordered-basic-example
 - Item 1
 - Item 2
 !devel-end!

-List items may contain lists, code, or any other markdown content and the item content may span many lines.
-The continuation is specified by indenting the content to be included within the item by two spaces.

-!devel! example caption=Lists can contain other markdown content.
+!devel! example caption=Lists can contain other markdown content. id=unordered-nested-example
 - Item with code
   Content can be contained within a list, all valid MooseDown syntax can be used.